gabegm/DataEngineering/data-engineering/theory.md

 ## What is a Star Schema?

 Dimensional structures deployed in databases characteristically consisting of fact tables linked to associated dimension tables via primary/foreign key relationships.

+## Mention two ways in which data can be extracted from a database

+* Full or incremental extraction using SQL
+  * simple yet less scalable for large and frequently changing data sets
+  * full: all records from the table are extracted
+  * partial: only records which have changed or been added in the source table are extracted
+* Binary Log (binlog) replication
+  * complex yet more suitable for large and frequently changing data sets